 The Number 3 in Japanese (三 – San)

-Moreover, the number 3 appears in Japanese idiomatic expressions, such as "Mikka Bouzu," which describes someone who gives up after three days, highlighting the importance of commitment and perseverance.
-The presence of the number 3 in various cultural aspects reinforces its position as a lucky and balanced number.
+Additionally, the number 3 appears in Japanese idiomatic expressions, such as “Mikka Bouzu,” which describes someone who gives up after three days, highlighting the importance of commitment and perseverance.
+The presence of the number 3 in various cultural aspects reinforces its position as a number of luck and balance.

 The Number 4 in Japanese (四 – Shi/Yon)

-The number 4 (四 - Shi/Yon) is often avoided due to its pronunciation "shi," which is a homophone of the word "death" (死).
+The number 4 (四 – Shi/Yon) is often avoided due to its pronunciation “shi,” which is homophonic with the word “death” (死).
 This negative association leads many establishments, such as hospitals and hotels, to omit the fourth floor or room number 4 to avoid superstitions related to death.

 To circumvent this negative connotation, the alternative pronunciation “yon” is widely used in everyday life.
 For example, when counting objects or indicating phone numbers, “yon” is preferred to avoid any unwanted association with death.